 Many of Dartmouth's programs and schools offer orientation programs for international students and scholars.
-By clicking on the link above you can learn more about the international undergraduate student orientation program, and international graduate student orientation.
+By clicking on the link above you can learn more about the international undergraduate student orientation program (ISO), and international graduate student orientation.

-(IP)2 are panels of international students and/or scholars from Dartmouth speaking about cultural, social, and political issues in their home countries or regions of the world.
-Some of the panels we have organized in the past focused on the effects of presidential elections in Turkey and Brazil, the creation of the European Union, social and political concerns in Russia, and the history and culture of Vietnam.
-Please watch our programming blitz bulletin for updates.
+I2P2s are informal, informative programs conducted by Dartmouth international students and/or scholars.
+These programs can cover cultural, social, and political issues in home countries or regions of the world.
+Some of the many presenters' panels have focused on the effects of elections in Turkey, Ghana, and Brazil; social and political concerns in Russia, Ukrainian political unrest, an overview of the politics of the Middle East, a look at Australia, and the history and culture of Vietnam.

 The International Student Programs office sponsors an International Student Mentor program (ISM) to help new undergraduate international students overcome difficulties during their first academic year.
 International students who sign up for this program will be assigned a mentor who will help him/her with questions, concerns, and problems.
-Mentors will contact their advisees over the summer to answer any initial questions, and to facilitate our new international students' arrival in Hanover.
+Mentors will contact their proteges over the summer to answer any initial questions, and to facilitate our new international students' arrival in Hanover.
 Upper-class student mentors help new international students discover Dartmouth resources and opportunities.
-Mentors also offer advice on courses to take, share their experiences with culture shock and roommates, or can simply be there to share friendship.
-For more information or to sign up for a mentor, please contact the International Student Programs office at 603 646-2331.
+Mentors also offer advice on a range of topics from courses to take to sharing their experiences with culture shock and roommates; or mentors can simply be there to share friendship.
+For more information or to sign up for a mentor, please contact the International Student Programs office at 603-646-2331.

 The International Student Programs office sponsors an informal group of international students, scholars, and their families who meet once or twice each week to improve their spoken English.
 An instructor offers encouragement and informal instruction in a supportive and friendly environment.
-If you would like more information about the English Conversation Group, including meeting location and time, please contact ISP's Director, Stephen Silver, at 603 646-2331, or see our International Student Community Programming blitz bulletin.
+If you would like more information about the English Conversation Group, including meeting location and time, please contact ISP's Director, Stephen Silver, at 603 646-2331.

-The Director of International Student Programs is currently the advisor for the International Student Association and provides support as needed.
+The Assistant Dean and Advisor to International Student Programs is currently the advisor for the International Student Association and provides support as needed.
 Whenever possible, the International Student Programs office supports events on campus, including those organized by student groups or individuals.
-In the past, events sponsored or supported have included a Canadian/US border green up, an international dance party, and Argentine tango events.